vinfnet/simple-cvm-cmk-demo/README.md

 $ScriptFromGitHub = Invoke-WebRequest -uri https://raw.githubusercontent.com/vinfnet/simple-cvm-cmk-demo/refs/heads/main/WindowsAttest.ps1 ; Invoke-Expression $($ScriptFromGitHub.Content)
 ```

+If you want to run this command against your CVM >from< your own workstation over the Internet you can use the following 1-line command, edit the <VARIABLES> to match the VM you're targetting.

+    $ScriptContent = Invoke-WebRequest -Uri https://raw.githubusercontent.com/vinfnet/simple-cvm-cmk-demo/main/WindowsAttest.ps1 -UseBasicParsing | Select-Object -ExpandProperty Content ; Invoke-AzVMRunCommand -ResourceGroupName <YOUR_RESOURCE_GROUP> -VMName <YOUR_VM_NAME> -CommandId "RunPowerShellScript" -ScriptString $ScriptContent

 For more information on Azure confidential Computing see the [public docs](https//aka.ms/accdocs)

+# TURBO Charged Versions

+Whilst I'll keep adding these scripts as they are useful for step by step learning or exploring one of my colleagues has a turbo-charged version of this script with proper error handing, Managed HSM support and much more - check it out - [GitHub Link](https://github.com/RZomermanMS/CVM)

 # Older Versions